partykit/partykit/apps/blog/src/content/blog/cursor-party.md

 _**A note about Replit...** The [Replit](https://replit.com/) option is a brand new way to deploy PartyKit without having to install anything on your local machine.
 It's experimental!
 So if you use it then we'd love to hear how it goes, whether it was a smooth process for you or not._

-### Making Cursor Party your own
+### Making it your own

 Instead of cloning the repo, you can fork it.
 Then you can customise the code yourself.

 Some ideas of what you could do:

 - change the appearance of the cursors, or of the chat bubbles.
 (On my own site, the cursors are blurred unless they have a chat message attached.)
+- add a denylist to ban certain words from chat -- you'll need that for family-friendly sites.
 - there's a full presence library there too, made for re-use _(sssssh but Cursor Party is an excuse to test [that lib](https://github.com/partykit/cursor-party/tree/main/src/presence))._ So you could add a [facepile](https://interconnected.org/more/2023/partykit/facepiles.html) component to the navigation bar, or allow people to change their cursor colours, or move chat into a sidebar.

-It's a starting point!
+It's a first step!

+### GitHub

+**Start by grabbing the code 👉 [cursor-party](https://github.com/partykit/cursor-party).** The readme has full instructions.

 Any questions/ideas/fixes please do [join us on the Discord](https://discord.gg/GJwKKTcQ7W) and say hi.